Chiragshipalkar07/High_Cloud_Analysis_Dashboards/README.md

-# High Clouds Airline Analysis
+High Clouds Airline Analysis:
 This project is an **Airline Data Analysis** case study designed as part of a Data Analysis / Data Visualization course.
 The objective is to explore airline performance, passenger load factors, and travel patterns using Excel and Power BI dashboards.

-# Project Overview
+Project Overview:
 Airline industries generate vast amounts of data related to flights, routes, passengers, and carriers.
 This project analyzes flight datasets to uncover insights about:
 • Number of airlines and carriers worldwide